RoboJackets/robocup-software/docs/source/our_stack.rst

 that play assigns roles, roles select a tactic based on their progress, and tactic select an atomic skill to perform.
 The gameplay loop is set to tick at 60Hz.
 The below code block is how currently that is done.
-Each time the timer ends, the callback method is entered.
+Each time the timer ends, the callback method is entered:

 .. code-block:: python